Quality in HE- What really matters? A review of Gibbs (2010)

 Presage variables exist within an institution.
 These include available funding, the quality of academic staff, staff/student ratios, library resources, research performance, and the reputation that enables an institution to have highly selective entry requirements.
 According to Gibbs, research into these variables, alone and in combination has shown they do NOT explain much of the variation between Universities in relation to educational gain.
 Only one is a good measure of the grades (educational product) that students will achieve while at University and it is the reputation that allows an institution to select only the top performing students.
 One of the best measures of how well students will perform at university is the grades that they entered with (see Hattie, 2012).
 But Gibbs cautions us not to draw wider conclusions about grades and educational quality – “while league tables in the UK invariably include A-level point scores as an indicator of educational quality…. they tell us almost nothing about the quality of the educational process within institutions or the degree of student engagement with their studies (Gibbs, 2010, pg.
 18)”.

 What about staff-student ratios (SSRs)?
-Most of us assume that the lower the SSR, the higher the quality of education a student will receive because, among other things, we assume that he or she will receive more individual contact with the teacher who will be able to provide more feedback, more quickly.
+Most of us assume that the lower the SSR, the higher the quality of education a student will receive because, among other things, we assume that he or she will receive more individual contact with a teacher who will be able to provide more feedback, more quickly.
 But once again Gibbs warns us not to draw these conclusions without more evidence.
-First, research by Terenzini and Pascarella (1994) has demonstrated that once student entry grades have been taken into account, SSRs do not predict educational gain.
-Second, how SSRs are reported varies widely from institution to institution, nor do they take into account who is actually doing the teaching.
+First, research by Terenzini and Pascarella (1994) has demonstrated that once student entry grades have been taken into account , SSRs do not predict educational gain.
+Second, how SSRs are reported varies widely from institution to institution and they do not take into account who is actually doing the teaching.
 In some institutions, the top academics may be so engaged with research activities that they rarely deliver a lecture or run a seminar.
-In these circumstances, students get more of their classes from research students or part-time tutors than from full-time, experienced academics with top reputations in their field.
-As one parent told me recently, her daughter attended a red brick University to study management but had most of her classes from PhD students.
+In these circumstances, students take more of their classes from research students or part-time tutors than from full-time, experienced academics with top reputations in their field.
+As one parent told me recently, her daughter attended a red brick University to study management but most of her classes were delivered by PhD students (who likely had little if any training in how to teach and assess students).

 Product variables are the outcomes of higher education and include degree classification, retention and employability.
 These are the factors most often discussed and measured as evidence of institutional performance in the UK.
 But performance and educational gain are very different concepts.
 Degree classification, retention and employability are all highly unreliable measures of quality and engagement.
 Gibbs notes: